MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Introduction

-We argue that closing the last-mile gap requires a paradigm shift: rather than waiting for users to encounter gaps, we should proactively discover and formalize these folklore lemmas at scale.
-To that end, we introduce \textsc{MathlibLemma}, \textbf{the first LLM-based multi-agent framework designed specifically for the automated discovery and formalization of mathematical folklore}.
+We argue that addressing the last-mile gap calls for a complementary direction: rather than waiting for users to encounter gaps, we should proactively discover and formalize these folklore lemmas at scale.
+To that end, we introduce \textsc{MathlibLemma}, \textbf{to our knowledge, the first LLM-based modular pipeline designed specifically for automated folklore-lemma mining from an existing formal library}.

-At a high level, \textsc{MathlibLemma} consists of four agents, all of which are LLMs.
-The first is a \emph{Discovery Agent} that identifies candidate missing folklore lemmas using existing files from Mathlib as seeds.
-This \emph{Discovery Agent} outputs candidate lemmas in Lean directly.
-The second is a \emph{Judge Agent} using LLM-as-a-judge to filter out Lean statements that are mathematically wrong.
-The third is a \emph{Formalizer Agent} that tries to fix syntax and type errors of the Lean statements by interacting with a Lean server.
-All Lean statements after the \emph{Formalizer} are guaranteed to type-check.
-The last is a \emph{Prover Agent} that tries to prove the Lean statement that passes the judge and type-check after formalization.
-This modular design is essential for the novel task of folklore mining: by decoupling semantic plausibility from syntactic correctness, our framework effectively bridges the gap between informal mathematical intuition and rigorous formal verification.
+At a high level, \textsc{MathlibLemma} consists of four LLM-backed modules.
+The first is a \emph{Discovery Module} that identifies candidate missing folklore lemmas using existing files from Mathlib as seeds.
+This \emph{Discovery Module} outputs candidate lemmas in Lean directly.
+The second is a \emph{Judge Module} using LLM-as-a-judge to filter out Lean statements that are mathematically wrong.
+The third is a \emph{Formalizer Module} that tries to fix syntax and type errors of the Lean statements by interacting with a Lean server.
+All retained Lean statements after the \emph{Formalizer} are type-checked.
+The last is a \emph{Prover Module} that tries to prove the Lean statement that passes the judge and type-checks after formalization.
+This modular design is essential for the novel task of folklore mining: by decoupling semantic plausibility from syntactic correctness and proof search, it makes the main failure modes observable and separately addressable.

 This framework constitutes our primary contribution, pioneering the task of automated folklore mining.
-Its efficacy is demonstrated by the production of a type-checked library of folklore lemmas, a subset of which \textbf{has already been formally merged into the latest build of Mathlib}, thereby validating the system's real-world utility and alignment with expert standards.
+Its efficacy is demonstrated by the production of a type-checked library of folklore lemmas, a subset of which \textbf{has already been formally merged into Mathlib}, providing external evidence that selected outputs can meet expert library standards.